Castleford edge Hull to claim first win

-Super League: Castleford Tigers 33-26 Hull FC - Cas edge out Hull to claim first win of the season
+Super League: Castleford Tigers 33-26 Hull FC - Cas edge out Black and Whites to claim first win of the season

 Last updated on .From the section Rugby League